Join us in making an owl and share your hopes, dreams and expectations for the future of Leeds

-We’re inviting people aged 60+ to take part in our Give a Hoot! campaign.
+We’re inviting the people of Leeds to take part in our Give a Hoot! campaign.

-Get creative and share your hopes, dreams and expectations for the future by making an owl to add
+Get creative and share your hopes, dreams and expectations for the future of Leeds by making an owl to add to our ‘wish tree’.

-Every owl we receive represents someone who gives a hoot – the more hoots the better!
+Every owl we receive represents someone who gives a hoot – so the more hoots the better!

 So long as it fits in the palm of your hand, you can create your owl using whatever materials you can find or have lying around at home.
 Crochet, painted, hand-drawn or origami – the more creative, the better.

-- If I could change one thing about Leeds for older people, it would be….
+- If I could change one thing about Leeds, it would be….

 - For a better future, we must…